-United States National Team: Began her involvement with the U.S. National Team Program at the U-14 level and is currently with the U-23s … Started all three matched of U-23 tournament in La Manga, Spain in 2015…Played in U-23 match against Ireland in January 2016…Assisted on the game-winner against Norway as the U-23s clinched the Six Nations Tournament in March 2014 … Has played with the Under-18 U.S. National Team … Starter on the U-17 team prior to qualifying for the U-17 Women’s World Cup … Unable to compete in U-17 World Cup Qualifying due to injury … Traveled with the U-17s to Argentina in 2009.
+Began her involvement with the U.S. National Team Program at the U-14 level and played with the U.S. U-23s as recently as 2016… Started all three matched of U-23 tournament in La Manga, Spain in 2015…Played in U-23 match against Ireland in January 2016…Assisted on the game-winner against Norway as the U-23s clinched the Six Nations Tournament in March 2014 … Has played with the Under-18 U.S. National Team … Starter on the U-17 team prior to qualifying for the U-17 Women’s World Cup … Unable to compete in U-17 World Cup Qualifying due to injury … Traveled with the U-17s to Argentina in 2009.